 Remote workers have a physical disconnect to an organization due to their location, but when this generates feelings of detachment and isolation everyone suffers.
 Decreased productivity, lower engagement, higher staff turnover, there are many costs with a disconnected remote workforce.
-Yet, connecting employees as they work from home can be easily achieved with digital tools that create a virtual space for communicating and collaborating.
+So how can you keep your remote team connected and engaged from afar and why is it such an important topic now?

 Remote work is here to stay as organizations go hybrid